IJR758/IJR758/README.md

 - 👋 Hi all, I’m @IJR.
 - 👀 I have a strong passion and interest in almost all things Info Tech/Cyber security field and always wanted to know my way around Python.
-- 🌱 I have a background in CySec with some certs and courses to my name but my learning path at this moment is currently on Amazon Web Services (CP and SA), with a long term view on Security.
-At this moment I have basic Linux and Python skills but they're improving every month.
+- 🌱 I have a few certs and courses to my name but my learning path at this moment is currently on cloud technology with Amazon Web Services.
+At this moment I have "okay" Linux and Python skills but they're improving every month.
-- 💞️ I’m looking to collaborate with new people from all levels but especially those new working on improving their Linux and Python skills.
+- 💞️ I’m looking to collaborate with new people from all levels but especially those new working on improving their Linux and Python skills or knowledge on cloud computing.
 - 📫 You can reach me at https://www.linkedin.com/in/ithan-remy-602a181a1/

 <!---